Since the bad weather my bumble bee infestation has disappeared?

-This all comes down to the time of year obviously if it’s the depth of the winter and you’re unlucky enough to have a bumblebee nest which is highly unlikely the bad weather and cold can kill the nest.
+This all comes down to the time of year.
+Suppose it’s the depth of the winter, and you’re unlucky enough to have a highly unlikely bumblebee nest.
+In that case, the bad weather and cold can kill the nest.

 Bumble Bee

-Now if you’re talking about early spring and we have had a little bit of a warm spell then all the sudden normal UK weather we have a couple of days or if we’re unlucky weeks of rain then no the bumblebees will still be there.
-What normally happens in the rain is the temperature may drop causing the bumblebees to stay inside their nests until they have to forage for food.
+Now, if you’re talking about early spring.
+We have had a little bit of a warm spell, then all of the sudden, average UK weather we have a couple of days, or if we’re unlucky weeks of rain, then no, the bumblebees will still be there.
+But, typically, the temperature in the shower may drop, causing the bumblebees to stay inside their nests until they have to forage for food.

 A bumblebees life cycle

-In early spring when the temperatures warm up the Queen wakes up from hibernation she has normally been asleep under the ground using her reserves of fat that she Cycles into energy helping her Haber deep sleep.
+In early spring, when the temperatures warm up, the Queen wakes up from hibernation.
+She usually has been asleep under the ground using her reserves of fat that she Cycles into energy, helping her Haber deep sleep.

-When she first emerges from her hibernation she tends to feed on flowers taking in as much nectar as she possibly can.
-Once she has fed and restart her energy she will start to then look for a nesting site this could be a bird box a hole in the ground anywhere really she feels comfortable and safe to make her nest.
+When she first emerges from her hibernation, she tends to feed on flowers taking in as much nectar as she possibly can.
+Once she has provided and restarted her energy, she will start looking for a nesting site.
+This could be a bird box, a hole in the ground where she feels comfortable and safe to make her nest.

 Nesting sites

-Once she has found the perfect nesting site the Queen then starts to gather pollen for her nest.
-She then creates man’s off wax and pollen and then decides to lay her first brood of eggs the Queen keeps the eggs warm by sitting on them, shivering her body which in turn provides heat for The eggs.
+Once she has found the perfect nesting site, the Queen gathers pollen for her nest.
+She then creates man’s off wax and pollen and then lays her first brood of eggs.
+The Queen keeps the eggs warm by sitting on them, shivering her body, which provides heat for The eggs.

-The larvae normally take around 2 weeks to develop into a cocoon after that they develop into adult bees.
+The larvae typically take around two weeks to develop into a cocoon.
+After that, they develop into adult bees.

 Early summer